 How we are listening to Black mothers and birthing people?

+The Reducing Black Maternal Health Inequalities workshop took place on 19th June 2025, at the Liberation Centre in Brixton.
 Facilitated by JRNY Consulting and Black Mothers Matter, the event aimed to co-design real solutions to the healthcare inequalities Black mothers and birthing people face in maternity and neonatal care.
-Several of these ideas will be funded by the ICB and Impact on Urban Health’s Partnership, with a focus on community-led delivery.
+These solutions were further developed, scored and came to form the basis for a grant-making opportunity launched in November 2025, with a focus on community-led delivery.

 The facilitators adopted a compassionate approach and were supported by a local artistic facilitator Moi Tu, helping participants to feel safe and generate a good number of relevant solutions across all stages of the maternity and neonatal journey.
 Watch this short video to learn more about our workshop.